My Sixth Entry (for Saturday) In a Series of 7 for “7 Day Blogging Challenge for Bloggers”

 I do blog mainly to express my love towards my fellow human beings, and to share my happiness and the blessings I received through my Lord and Savior Jesus Christ.
 And also to make aware to my fellow beings through my blog posts about the great calamity the human beings going to face if they neglect God’s Word mentioned in the Holy Bible.

 And then also I do blog, to make notes of or share the important and helpful news and tips I learned on the journey to my fellow beings around the world.
 I firmly believe that this will in some way help some needy out there.

-One of my favorite quotes: As I quite often repeat and quote in my conversations or writings is one of the founding fathers of United States of America, “Benjamin Franklin” He once said and I repeat: “If you would not be forgotten, as soon as you are dead and rotten, either write things worth reading, or do things worth the writing.”
+One of my favorite quotes: As I quite often repeat and quote in my conversations or writings is one of the founding fathers of the United States of America, “Benjamin Franklin” He once said and I repeat: “If you would not be forgotten, as soon as you are dead and rotten, either write things worth reading or do things worth the writing.”

-And last, but not the least I am reminded of Apostle Paul’s words when he was writing to the believers at Philippi:
+And last, but not least I am reminded of Apostle Paul’s words when he was writing to the believers at Philippi:

 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report if there is any virtue and if there is anything praiseworthy—meditate on these things.
 The things which you learned and received and heard and saw in me, these do, and the God of peace will be with you.”(Philippians Chapter 4: verses 8 and 9 – Holy Bible).

-I want to really stick on to these words and to do something worth for the entire humanity as long as I live.
+I want to really stick to these words and to do something worth it for the entire humanity as long as I live.